 How to Create an Engaging Online Community Website for Free: Step-by-Step Guide

 Free sandbox tools like TasteWP let you experiment with WordPress setups before you commit.
 You can test themes, plugins, and settings in a throwaway environment, troubleshoot quirks, and lock in a configuration you’re confident in before flipping the switch on a real domain.
+This matters more than it sounds, since discovering a plugin conflict on a live site with real members already registered is a far worse experience than catching it in a disposable sandbox first.

 Planning Your Online Community Website